-As you network, people are looking for key words and phrases that will help them identify your value and how they might talk about you or recommend you to others.
-Just providing your company name and title offers little to no information.
-A “district manager” in your company may include a variety of skills, responsibilities and accomplishments that another company wouldn’t.
+As you network, people are often looking for keywords and phrases that will help them identify your value and how they might be able to help or recommend you to others.
+Just providing your company name and title can leave many details out to your work and goals.
+A “district manager” in your company may include a variety of skills, responsibilities, and accomplishments that another company wouldn’t.
 Therefore, just like your resume, your value statement needs to include measurable data that speaks to your ability to GET THINGS DONE.

 Three Parts to Your Value Statement